Marion Lake

 From Salem

-- Drive east on OR-126 for 75 miles, then merge right onto US-20 for 3 miles to Santiam Junction.
+- Drive E on OR-126 for 75 miles, then merge right onto US-20 for 3 miles to Santiam Junction.
 Here take a left onto OR-22 W towards Detroit.
 At the "town" of Marion Forks between milepost 66 and 67 turn east onto Marion Creek Road 2255.
 Drive on this road for 5.4 miles to the parking area at its end.
 (Total of 99.7 miles)

 - It is a total of 118 miles via Salem.